Mike Tolomia

-Cris Michael Solis Tolomia (born January 6, 1993) is a Filipino professional basketball player who plays for Zamboanga Valientes.
+Cris Michael Solis Tolomia (born January 6, 1993) is a Filipino professional basketball player.
 He won a UAAP championship with the FEU Tamaraws.

 College career

 Seasons 74–76

 Tolomia first played for the FEU Tamaraws in Season 74.
 In a game against the UST Growling Tigers in his rookie season, he had 10 points, six rebounds, three assists, two steals and the game-winning three pointer in his 24 minutes of play.
 In the playoffs, he scored 13 of his 19 points in the second half to help send FEU to the Finals where they would face Ateneo.
 In Season 76, he scored 16 points against the Ateneo Blue Eagles.
 That season, the Tamaraws had a chance to make the Finals, but were beaten by the La Salle Green Archers.
 La Salle went on to win that season.